Iva Carter

 What Are Philly Cheesesteaks?

 Philly cheesesteaks are classic sandwiches made with thinly sliced steak, melted cheese, and onions, all served on a soft and chewy roll.
-This delicious sandwich originated in Philadelphia but has become popular all over the world.
+This delicious sandwich originated in Philadelphia but has become popular worldwide.

 In the 1930s, Pat and Harry Olivieri were credited with inventing Philly cheesesteaks while running a hot dog stand [1].